EldricArlo/Oracore/README.md

 Our design adheres to the following core security principles:

 *   **Choose Vetted, Modern Cryptography:** We never roll our own crypto.
 We only use modern cryptographic primitives that are widely recognized by the community and resistant to side-channel attacks.
 *   **Defense-in-Depth:** Security does not rely on any single layer.
-We implement protections at multiple levels, including memory management, API design, protocol flow, and **robust handling of all external inputs to prevent resource exhaustion attacks**.
+We implement protections at multiple levels, including memory management (stack clearing), API design, protocol flow, and **robust handling of all external inputs to prevent resource exhaustion attacks**.
 *   **Secure Defaults & "Fail-Closed" Policy:** The system's default behavior must be secure.
 When faced with an uncertain state (e.g., unable to verify certificate revocation status), the system must choose to fail and terminate the operation (fail-closed) rather than proceed.
 *   **Minimize Sensitive Data Exposure:** We strictly control the lifecycle, scope, and residency of critical data like private keys in memory, keeping them to the absolute minimum necessary.